stefanpetrovic/autoconfig/README.md

 The function [AssignUsersToTeam] Phoenix.ps1

 ## Coud subscriptions
-in the main run.ps1 the subscriptions are assigned a criticality level and grouped from production to development, use the Azure or AWS subscription ID in these specification
+in the main run.ps1, the subscriptions are assigned a criticality level and grouped from production to development, use the Azure or AWS subscription ID in this specification

-The association of assets to subdomains is done via rules and looking up the pipeline tag against each deployed cloud asset / for AWS those can be cloudformation ID
+The association of assets to subdomains is done via rules and looking up the pipeline tag against each deployed cloud asset / for AWS.
+Those can be cloud formation ID

+The cloud environment and application can be created using either tag (Phoenix security canary tags) or specific networks

 By grouping assets by subdomains (services) they can then be associated to the code that is using them.